API Security

 APIs from large platforms like Twitter (X), GitHub, and Google are known for having strict rate limits.
 They handle massive traffic, so their caps are tighter to keep services stable.
 These limits often change by endpoint, plan, or whether you’re on a free or paid tier.

 The API rate limit error occurs when your app makes requests exceeding the number permitted by the service.
-And to fix it, you need to wait until it recharges, reduce the rate of sending requests, or upgrade the quota, in case it is offered by the service.
+And to fix it, you need to wait until it recharges, reduce the rate of sending requests, or upgrade the quota, if it is offered by the service.

 The easiest way to avoid hitting API rate limits is to slow things down, or don’t send all your requests at once, and reuse data you’ve already received.
 If you’re still running into issues, you may need a bigger plan.